AngusGMorrison/ftpeasy/README.md

 Compile the binary and run it to launch the server on port `8080` (default), or configure it with the `-port` flag.
 Congratulations!
 Your server is ready to receive requests through your FTP client of choice.

 **Note**: This is not an SFTP server.
-Currently, it does not authenticate users.
+Connections to it are not secure.
 Don't try to use it for anything important.

 ## To do
 * Username and password authentication